 A couple of things.

-Number one, it was a dossier, it was intelligence collected.
+Number one, it was a dossier.

-And Jonathan, you know as well as anybody that FBI MI6, you collect information.
+And, Jonathan, you know as well as anybody that FBI, MI6, you collect information.

 You can't necessarily verify it.